SushiLab/mTAGs/README.md

 # mTAGs: accurate OTU level taxonomic profiling of metagenomes using full-length rRNA degenerate consensus references

-Profiles metagenomes by finding rRNA sequences and annotating them using a degenerate consensus references for higher sensitivity.
+Profile metagenomes by finding rRNA sequences and annotating them using a degenerate consensus references for higher sensitivity.